MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Microsoft.Windows.Inventory.Core.InventoryApplicationFrameworkAdd

-This event provides the basic metadata about the frameworks an application may depend on
+This event provides the basic metadata about the frameworks an application may depend on.

 This event includes fields from [Ms.Device.DeviceInventoryChange](#msdevicedeviceinventorychange).

 The following fields are available:

-- **FileId**  A hash that uniquely identifies a file
+- **FileId**  A hash that uniquely identifies a file.
-- **Frameworks**  The list of frameworks this file depends on
+- **Frameworks**  The list of frameworks this file depends on.
-- **InventoryVersion**  The version of the inventory file generating the events
+- **InventoryVersion**  The version of the inventory file generating the events.

 ### Microsoft.Windows.Inventory.Core.InventoryApplicationFrameworkStartSync

-This event indicates that a new set of InventoryApplicationFrameworkAdd events will be sent
+This event indicates that a new set of InventoryApplicationFrameworkAdd events will be sent.

 This event includes fields from [Ms.Device.DeviceInventoryChange](#msdevicedeviceinventorychange).

 The following fields are available:

-- **InventoryVersion**  The version of the inventory file generating the events
+- **InventoryVersion**  The version of the inventory file generating the events.

 ### Microsoft.Windows.Inventory.Core.InventoryApplicationRemove